ehsanhajian72/substrate/README.md

 # substrate

-This is a bash script to up and run Substrate node on an instance.
+This is a bash script to up and run Substrate nodes on an instance.
 You need to install docker then simply run the script and open your browser http://{Your instance IP}.
 You will see 2 nodes of Substrate are up and syncing.